My trip to Goa was an extremely elevating experience, with its versatile nature and wholesome and adventurous energy.

 Archaeological evidence in Goa shows that some of the earliest settlements in India were in this region.
 Crude weaponry like stone axes date back to about 10,000 years.

-Goa was a part of the Maurayan empire in the 3rd century B.C.
-It came fell under various rules like those of the Satavahana’s, Chalukya’s, Silhara’s and Kadamba’s in the 11th century.
+Goa was a part of the Mauryan empire in the 3rd century B.C.
+It fell under various ruling dynasties, like those of the Satavahana’s, Chalukya’s, Silhara’s and Kadamba’s in the 11th century.

 Historical Spots to Visit

 The Basilica of Bom Jesus is a remarkable church displaying the grandeur of baroque architecture.
 I found its peaceful atmosphere and rustic pillars extremely charming.
 It is also home to the grave of St Francis Xavier and the various paintings depicting his life.
 The simplistic interiors of the church, with the exception of its jeweled altar, set it apart in its own unique character.

 Right opposite the Basilica is the Archaeological Museum and Portrait Gallery.
 Located in the former Portuguese colonial capital of Old Goa, it holds many items spread out over eight galleries.
 They depict the history of Goa, including its Portuguese rule as well as its prehistoric and early days.